Deskreen/deskreen-website-locales/README.md

 **Thank you in advance!**

 #### [make sure you are following these guides when editing a `translation.json` while adding a new language](#adding-new-lang-important)
-### IMPORTANT: Please make sure your PR is 1 or maximum 2 commits length.
-If it is longer than that, you will be asked to squash your PR commits.
-If you don't know how to squash, refer [this guide](#dont-know-code)